 - NHS Health Check dementia leaflet (pdf / 1 MB)

 The NHS Health Check dementia leaflet has been developed to support the dementia information given to those aged 65-74 years of age during their appointment.
-These leaflets are available to order free of charge in a variety of formats and languages through the Department of Health order line or individual copies can be downloaded in a variety of formats.
+These leaflets are available to order free of charge in a variety of formats and languages through the Department of Health order line.

 Health care professionals can order NHS Health Check materials online from the Department of Health publications orderline or by telephone on 0300 123 1002.